imboss96/ecommerce/ACCOUNT_FEATURES_SUMMARY.md

 ## ✅ What Was Added

-I've successfully added comprehensive account management features to your Shopki e-commerce application!
+I've successfully added comprehensive account management features to your Aruviah e-commerce application!
 Here's what's new:

 ---